 Pharmaceuticals are to be kept in a specific temperature zone.
 Being shipped from the manufacturer’s factory to warehouse, there is a need to store the drugs within a particular temperature range.
 Using the blockchain, it can be possible to trigger an alert if the temperature gets high or low.

 Temperature sensors can send the collected information about the temperature to the blockchain where it is kept securely and permanently.
 Also, the Supply chain blockchain system can reduce the possibilities of frauds with its transparency feature.
 The immutability of the blockchain is a basis for traceability of pharmaceuticals and drugs from manufacturer to the consumer, making it possible to identify the issues in the supply chain.

 Ensuring provenance across the entire supply chain can reduce the appearance of counterfeit automotive parts.
-By allowing all parties to trace the whole chain, blockchain ensures that the part delivered is actually the part that was shipped by the supplier.
+By allowing all parties to trace the whole chain, blockchain in supply chain ensures that the part delivered is actually the part that was shipped by the supplier.

 Since the recall process for automotive parts is inefficient nowadays, blockchain can help it make seamless and efficient with the help of smart contracts.
 For example, if a supplier identifies a fault in any part, the contracts can be triggered to notify the involved stakeholders when a record of the flaw is recorded on the blockchain.